 Biography and discography

-Federico Ughi is a drummer and composer based in New York.
+Federico Ughi is a drummer and organizer based between New York, Tangier Morocco, and Rome Italy.
 Federico Ughi’s music infuses the New York avant-garde sound with a sense of melody inspired by the Italian classical and folk traditions of his childhood in Rome.
 Ornette Coleman has been a major influence for Federico as well as a mentor.

 Discography